GreatAttractor/stackistry/README.md

 Processing settings can be adjusted for multiple jobs at once by selecting them in the job list and using the ``Edit/Processing settings...`` option.
 Jobs being edited are shown in the list at the top of ``Processing settings`` dialog.

-- Video stabilization anchors placement
+- Video stabilization methods

+Stackistry can stabilize videos via stabilization anchors or by using the image intensity centroid (“center of mass”).
+Using anchors is recommended for solar & lunar videos.
+Intensity centroid is useful only for planetary videos (where automatic placement of anchors is not always satisfactory).

-Automatic placement should be reliable in most cases.
-If manual placement is chosen, the anchor selection dialog will be displayed when processing of a job is about to start.
+If manual placement of anchors is chosen, the anchor selection dialog will be displayed when processing of a job is about to start.

 - Reference points placement

 Automatic placement currently works best for solar/lunar surface videos.
-For solar prominence videos with an overexposed disk and for planetary videos it may add some points in suboptimal positions (where their alignment will be unreliable).
+For planetary videos it may add some points in suboptimal positions (where their alignment will be unreliable).
 If this happens, manual placement should be chosen; the placement dialog will be displayed for a job during its processing, when the points need to be defined (i.e. after the quality estimation step).
 Avoid placing the points at areas with little or no detail.
 Use sunspots, filaments, knotted prominence areas, craters, cloud belts etc.

 - Stacking criterion